DILAB-KAIST/ERBench/README.md

     ```Option C: The production company of this movie is {movie publisher}.```

 - Note that one of your options will be using a **FALSE** attribute value (e.g., different director name), which makes the option as the answer of this MC question.
+Please refer to *run_qa* function in run_qa.py.

 > ### How to run
 #### (1) multi_choice/source/run_qa.py